Persistent carbene: New examples and new theory

 In 1995, Arduengo's group obtained a carbene derivative of dihydroimidazol-2-ylidene, proving that stability did not arise from the aromaticity of the conjugated imidazole backbone.
-The following year, the first acyclic persistent carbene demonstrated that stability did not even require a cyclic backbone.
-Unhindered derivatives of the hydrogenated and acyclic carbenes dimerized, suggesting that Me4ImC: might be exceptional, rather than paradigmatic.
-But the behavior of the acyclic carbenes offered a tantalizing clue to the stabilization mechanism.
+The following year, the first acyclic persistent carbene demonstrated that stability did not require even cyclicity.

+Unhindered derivatives of the hydrogenated and acyclic carbenes dimerize over time, but proved key to resolving the electronic structure.

+Acyclic carbenes are flexible and bonds to the carbenic atom admit rotation.
+But bond rotation in the compound appeared hindered, suggesting that they did indeed have a double bond character.

+Subsequent research has focused on expanding the array of heteroatoms stabilizing the ylide.

-Unlike the cyclic derivatives, acyclic carbenes are flexible and bonds to the carbenic atom admit rotation.
-But bond rotation in the compound appeared hindered, suggesting a double bond character that would place the positive charge on adjacent nitrogen atoms while preserving the octet rule.
-Indeed, most persistent carbenes are stabilized by two flanking nitrogen centers.
-The outliers include an aminothiocarbene and an aminooxycarbene, which use other heteroatoms, and room-temperature-stable bis(diisopropylamino)cyclopropenylidene, in which the carbene atom is connected to two carbon atoms in a three-member, aromatic, cyclopropenylidene ring.
+Most persistent carbenes are stabilized by two flanking nitrogen centers.
+The outliers include an aminothiocarbene and an aminooxycarbene (3D)... ...and room-temperature-stable bis(diisopropylamino)cyclopropenylidene, in which the amines are connected through vinylogy.
+In 2000, Bertrand obtained a moderately stable (amino)(aryl)carbene with only one heteroatom adjacent to the carbenic atom.

 Classes of stable carbenes

-The following are examples of the classes of stable carbenes isolated to date:
+Stable carbenes rely on adjacent heteroatoms to stabilize the "carbenic" carbon.
+Stable carbenes can be usefully categorized by the number of such atoms that are nitrogen.

+Carbenes with sulfur, oxygen, or other chalcogens at both α locations are expected to dissociate into an alkyne (R1C≡CR2) and a carbon dichalcogenide (X1=C=X2).
+Evidence for the reverse process exists: carbon disulfide (CS2) reacts with electron-deficient acetylene derivatives to conjecturally give transient 1,3-dithiolium carbenes (i.e. where X1 = X2 = S), which then dimerise to tetrathiafulvene derivatives.

+Diaminocarbenes

+A wide variety of bisazomethine ylides are known, both cyclic and acylic:

+The most useful such carbenes are aromatic, for otherwise the Wanzlick equilibrium favors dimerization.

+Typically, they are derived from imidazole or triazole rings.
+However, one stable N-heterocyclic carbene derives from borazine:

 Imidazol-2-ylidenes

-The first stable carbenes to be isolated were based on an imidazole ring, with the hydrogen in carbon 2 of the ring (between the two nitrogen atoms) removed, and other hydrogens replaced by various groups.
-These imidazol-2-ylidenes are still the most stable and the most well studied and understood family of persistent carbenes.

-A considerable range of imidazol-2-ylidenes have been synthesised, including those in which the 1,3-positions have been functionalised with alkyl, aryl, alkyloxy, alkylamino, alkylphosphino and even chiral substituents:
+Imidazol-2-ylidenes are known with alkyl, aryl, alkyloxy, alkylamino, alkylphosphino and even chiral substituents on the nitrogen atoms.

-In particular, substitution of two chlorine atoms for the two hydrogens at ring positions 4 and 5 yielded the first air-stable carbene.
-Its extra stability probably results from the electron-withdrawing effect of the chlorine substituents, which reduce the electron density on the carbon atom bearing the lone pair, via induction through the sigma-backbone.
+1,3-Dimesityl-4,5-dichloroimidazol-2-ylidene, the first air-stable carbene, bears two chlorine atoms on the "backbone" (3D):

+The chlorines likely reduce the electron density on the carbenic/ylidic carbon via induction through the σ system.
-Molecules containing two and even three imidazol-2-ylidene groups have also been synthesised.

-Imidazole-based carbenes are thermodynamically stable and generally have diagnostic 13C NMR chemical shift values between 210 and 230 ppm for the carbenic carbon.
-Typically, X-ray structures of these molecules show N–C–N bond angles of 101–102°.
+Because imidazolylidenes are stable against dimerization, molecules can contain multiple imidazol-2-ylidene groups: